 , this is no longer allowed since draft BIMI-01.

-We want to repeat once more that although the VM-certificate location (a=
+We want to emphasize once more that although the authority location (a=

-) value is technically optional, a VM-certificate is required for BIMI to work with public email providers.
+) value is technically optional, a BIMI mark certificate (VMC or CMC) is required for BIMI to work with public email providers.

 You can test a BIMI DNS record for validity using our free to use BIMI record validator tool.